skhussain123/OpenAISdk/10-agents_as_tool-app/README.md

 o utilize the as_tool method, you can follow these steps:

  * Define Individual Agents:

+1. Define Individual Agents:
-    1. Create agents with specific roles and instructions.
+Create agents with specific roles and instructions.